 The model in Figure 4-2 states that:

 An S-102 data set (S102_DataSet), which is inherited from S100_DataSet, references an S-102 Image and Gridded Data Collection (S102_IGCollection).
-The relationship allows a 1 to many (1..*) multiplicity which means that there may be multiple instances of S-102 data collections.
-Each collection may or may not correspond to a tiling scheme, and each S102 Dataset would correspond to a single tile.
+In S-100 it is possible to have multiple collections but in S-102 only one is needed to hold the bathymetry coverage.
 The S-102 discovery metadata class (S102_DiscoveryMetadata) describes the metadata entities required for the identification of the entire data set.
 The required discovery metadata is implemented through the S102_DSMetadataBlock class.

 An instance of an S-102 Image and Gridded Data Collection (S102_IGCollection) which is a subtype of S100_IGCollection, is described by a set of S-102 Collection Metadata (S102_CollectionMetadata).
 This relationship is 1 to 1 meaning that there is one set of collection metadata for each instance of S102_IGCollection.
 There is a large choice of metadata that may be used in a S-100 compliant data product.
 Only a small amount of this metadata is mandated by ISO 19115 for discovery.
 The choice of metadata is discussed in clause 9.2.5.
 Much of the metadata can be resolved as part of the product specification.
 Only that metadata that varies IG_collection item to item needs be included in the S102_MetadataBlock implementation class.

-An S-102 Image and Gridded Data Collection also optionally makes reference to a tiling scheme.

 This is discussed further in clause 4.2.2.